 The apprentice starts the online apprenticeship education application.
 They will need to have the email address of your designated contact.
 After the apprentice submits their portion of the application, your designated contact receives an email asking them to complete the sponsor portion.
 The information you both provide is used to create an apprenticeship education agreement.

-You will need a MyAlberta Digital ID basic account to:
+You will need a basic Alberta.ca Account to:

 - create your designated contact’s account